Soccer-Liverpool hammer Leicester 3-0 to add to relegation woes

-LEICESTER, England, May 15 (Reuters) - Two goals from Curtis Jones and a brilliant set-piece from Trent Alexander-Arnold gave Liverpool a 3-0 win away to Leicester City in the Premier League on Monday, boosting their Champions League hopes while deepening the Foxes' relegation worries.
+LEICESTER, England, May 15 (Reuters) - Two goals from Curtis Jones and a sublime finish from Trent Alexander-Arnold gave Liverpool a 3-0 win away to Leicester City in the Premier League on Monday, boosting their Champions League hopes while deepening the Foxes' relegation worries.

 Liverpool are fifth in the table on 65 points after 36 games, one behind fourth-placed Manchester United, who have a game in hand over their rivals.
 Leicester are 19th on 30 points, two behind Everton in 17th spot with two games to go.